Advance-Illinois/Historic-Report-Card-Dataset/README.md

 ## 2. Updating the Crosswalk

-Note: The Advance Illinois file: `Historic Crosswalk.xlsx` should be kept in sync with `Local Historic Crosswalk.xlsx`.
+Note: The Advance Illinois sharepoint file: `Historic Crosswalk.xlsx` should be kept in sync with `Local Historic Crosswalk.xlsx`.
 If you are updating `Historic Crosswalk.xlsx`, "the crosswalk file" will below refer to `Historic Crosswalk.xlsx`, and you should complete the last step.
 Otherwise, "the crosswalk file" will simply refer to `Local Historic Crosswalk.xlsx`.

 1. Open the Crosswalk file to the `Report Card Metadata` sheet.
 Add a new row at the bottom for the new year of data.